|

 nonstatutory method retained its vitality and appropriative rights were

 acquired by following either procedure.
 [Citation.]
+"Both methods were superseded by the

 1913 enactment of the Water Commission Act, which created a Water